KimKiHyuk/Netflix-Chat/README.md

 # Netflix Chat (Netfli Share)
-### Flutter application to help you to share netflix account
+### Netflix-chat will help you to share netflix account

 ## Backend
 * Use firebase and lambda